Exogenesis: Symphony: Background

+Composition and lyrics

-With the presence of "Exogenesis", among other songs, Bellamy hinted at the classical direction taken by the band in writing and recording The Resistance, describing the record as "A symphonic album" and joking that "We'll be knocking on Classic FM's door, you know?"
+"Exogenesis: Symphony" has been described as a rock opera in the styles of progressive rock and space rock.
+Phil Weller of Prog noted it was influenced by both contemporary rock artists, like Radiohead, and classical musicians.
+Bellamy hinted that it was representative of the direction taken by the band on The Resistance, describing the record as "A symphonic album" and joking that "we'll be knocking on Classic FM's door, you know?"

 Speaking for the iTunes LP feature for The Resistance, Bellamy said the following about the inspirations and meanings of "Exogenesis":

 ["Exogenesis: Symphony"] is influenced by Rachmaninov, Richard Strauss, Chopin and Pink Floyd.
 It looks at the concept of 'panspermia'.
 It is a story of humanity coming to an end and everyone pinning their hopes on a group of astronauts who go out to explore space and spread humanity to another planet.
 Part 1 is a jaded acceptance that civilization will end.
 Part 2 is a desperate hope that sending the astronauts to find and populate other planets will be successful alongside the recognition that this is the last hope.
 Finally, Part 3 is when the astronauts realize that it is just one big cycle, and recognize that unless humanity can change it will happen all over again.

 Release

 On 3 July 2009, Muse revealed, via their Twitter page, the track listing for The Resistance; the "Exogenesis" was shown to occupy the final three tracks of the album, with the three parts being dubbed "Overture", "Cross-Pollination" and "Redemption", respectively.
+"Exogenesis: Symphony" was released as the fourth and final single from The Resistance on 17 April 2010.
+Exclusive to the US, it came on a 12" vinyl.